5mikachu/Keyboard-Encoding/README.md

 ]
 ```

-Layouts are then defined in _layouts_, which should probably be moved to the layouts.py file.
-Which I will totally do in the near future.
+Layouts are then defined in _layouts_, which you can find at the bottom of the layouts.py file.

 ``` py
 layouts = {